sxmurxy0/GLSandbox-Shader-Minecraft/README.md

 More fragment shaders:
 https://glslsandbox.com/</br>
-When you copy the shader code, make sure that ***uniform*** variables have the same names as in Shader.class.
+When you copy the shader code, make sure that ***uniform*** variables have the same names as in Shader.java.
 Change them if necessary.

 **How it looks like:**